 grade 3 (morbid obesity)

 Diabetes significantly increases an individual's risk of developing coronary artery disease.
-It is estimated that about 3% of the adult population have been diagnosed with diabetes and this number is increasing.
 Diabetes associated with other risk factors including raised blood cholesterol, raised blood pressure, obesity and smoking will increase your risk of developing heart disease.